-The fall of Meroe brought to life in Lower Nubia two competing chiefdoms: Blemmyan in the Dodekaschoinos and Nobadian grouped around the Second Nile cataract.
-Dodekaschoinos is a name of the territory immediately south of Aswan, derived from Greek Dodekas choinos what means twelve (Roman) miles, and equals 75 modern miles.
+The fall of Meroe brought to life in Lower Nubia two competing chiefdoms: Blemmyan in the Dodekaschoinos and Nobadian grouped around the second Nile cataract.
+Dodekaschoinos is the name of the territory immediately south of Aswan, derived from Greek Dodekas choinos which means twelve (Roman) miles, and equals 75 modern miles.
 In ca. 420, Olympiodorus of Thebes, a Roman historian, visited the Blemmyes.
 According to his account, despite controlling the Nile valley the Blemmyan king preferred to remain in the desert.
 At the same time the Nobades, whose royal cemeteries have been found in Qustul and Ballana, started an expansion to the north.
-As a result, the Nobades subdued the Dodekaschoinos and settled relations with the Byzantine Empire, which allowed for an increase of the volume of trade and an influx of new political and religious ideas.
+As a result, the Nobades subdued the Dodekaschoinos and settled relations with the Byzantine Empire, which allowed for an increase in the volume of trade and an influx of new political and religious ideas.

 According to the Arab historian Ibn Selim al Aswani, who wrote in the tenth century, it had large monasteries and rich churches.
-Soba must have also been an important trade center, as it is confirmed by the presence of Muslim traders and archaeological finds of twelfth- and thirteenth-century: Chinese pottery and a stone mold for casting medallions bearing an Arabic inscription.
+Soba must have also been an important trade center, as is confirmed by the presence of Muslim traders and archaeological finds of the twelfth- and thirteenth-century: Chinese pottery and a stone mold for casting medallions bearing an Arabic inscription.

 The beginnings of state formation in Makuria go back to the fourth decade of the fourth century and are attested in inscriptions of the Axumite king Ezana.
 His mighty army was held off by the Red Noba just after it had crossed Bayuda.
 The first center of the new political organism in the Nile valley was located near the modern villages of Zuma and Tangasi, where two vast elite cemeteries are currently under excavation by the Polish archaeologist Mahmoud el-Tayeb.
 The individual royal mound graves reach 50 feet in height and 200 feet in diameter.

 In 641 and 652 the Nubians were one of the few peoples capable of repelling the Arab invasions thanks to their archery skills.
-The Arab historians call them “pupil smiters” or “archers of the eyes” since they were able to shoot a man through a pupil of an eye from a long distance.
+The Arab historians call them “pupil smiters” or “archers of the eyes” since they were able to shoot a man through a pupil of the eye from a long distance.
 Both sides signed an agreement (called the baqt) that lasted for the next five hundred years regardless of who ruled Egypt.
 According to the treaty, the Makurians were obliged to deliver slaves in exchange for wheat, lentils, and cloth.

 The king of Makuria had absolute authority.
 Ibn Selim Al-Aswani, an Arab historian, stated that the king had the power to turn his subjects into slaves.
 Several officials are attested for the Makurian kingdom.
 Most of them had Greek titles, e.g., eparchos, meizoteros, architriclinus, and were probably modeled on the Byzantine court.
-An official that played an important role in the administration was the Eparchos of Nobadia (who was kind of a vice roy of Makuria), who wielded power over the northern part of the country.
+An official that played an important role in the administration was the Eparchos of Nobadia (who was kind of a viceroy of Makuria), who wielded power over the northern part of the country.